 If you have persistent cold-like symptoms with dry, itchy eyes and irritated throat and nasal passages, you probably have low humidity levels.
 Many homeowners find that they need both a humidifier and dehumidifier.
 In that case, you would alternate use of these systems seasonally to increase your home comfort levels throughout the year.

-For more information about improving home comfort and indoor air quality, contact Wood Air Conditioning, Inc. at 903-285-6550.
+For more information about improving home comfort and indoor air quality, contact Wood Air Conditioning & Plumbing, Inc. at 903-285-6550.

 Image provided by Shutterstock